treatwell/restricted-section/README.md

 ### Running with authentication

-If you want to test authentication locally, duplicate a file called `.env.example` to `.env` in root of repository and update it with working values.
+If you want to test authentication locally, duplicate a file called `.env.example` to `.env` in the root of the repository and update it with working values.
 They can be the same as in the Heroku instance, but you may want to create a separate OAuth2 Client and Secret just for sanity.
 This file will not be committed to git.

 Then, run `npm start` and open [localhost:3000](http://localhost:3000).
 If localhost was added to your OAuth2 list of Authorized redirect URIs, everything should work as expected.